saltstack/salt/doc/topics/event/index.rst

 .. code-block:: bash

-    salt-call event.fire 'message to be sent in the event' 'tag'
+    salt-call event.fire '{"data": "message to be sent in the event"}' 'tag'

 To fire an event to be sent to the master, from the minion:

 .. code-block:: bash

-    salt-call event.fire_master 'message for the master' 'tag'
+    salt-call event.fire_master '{"data": "message for the master"}' 'tag'

 If a process is listening on the minion, it may be useful for a user on the master to fire an event to it:

 .. code-block:: bash

-    salt minionname event.fire 'message for the minion' 'tag'
+    salt minionname event.fire '{"data": "message for the minion"}' 'tag'

 Firing Events From Code